germainlefebvre4/ns-killer/README.md

 kubectl apply -f kubernetes/CronJob
 ```

+## Requirements
+Python version needs to be of the following:
+* `3.7`
+* `3.8`

+Python versions `3.6` and under are not supported because of interpretation of datetime library.

 ## Configuration
 The container has no parameters.
 Configuration is provided by a file at `/etc/config/ns-killer`.